Screenly/Anthias/docs/developer-documentation.md

 The browser is assembled with a Dockerfile and built by a `webview/build_qt#.sh` script.

 For further info on these files and more, visit the following link: [https://github.com/Screenly/Anthias/tree/master/webview](https://github.com/Screenly/Anthias/tree/master/webview)

+## Tweaking HTTP basic auth settings

+* Check out [this page](/docs/http-basic-authentication.md) for more information on how to customize your basic authentication credentials.